 I just think it’s the wrong thing to focus on because that’s not what ultimately determines the success or failure of a real estate “buy and hold” investment, over time.
 I’ll explain further below with an actual real life example of a property I actually own.

 What I do want from my real estate investment is that it produce a slow, steady, reliable increase in Net Worth over time.
 That’s it.
 I’m patient, as this is something that happens over decades, not a quick flip.
-Sylvia and I are “Buy and Hold” real estate investors, and that’s who we specialize in helping as well.
-We help people seeking wealth accumulation, not income.
+I am a “Buy and Hold” real estate investor, and that’s who I specialize in helping as well.
+I help people seeking wealth accumulation, not income.
 Read more …